GreenComfyTea/MHR-No-More-Blinking-Icons/README.md

 <p align="center">
 	<h2 align="center"><b>"No More Blinking Icons" Mod for Monster Hunter: Rise</b></h2>
-	<p align="center">Fixes blinking of Status Icons and Weapon Icons for the player, other players, buddies and followers.
+	<p align="center">Mod that fixes blinking of Status Icons and Weapon Icons for the player, other players, buddies and followers.
 No more epilepsy.</p>
 </p>

 <p align="center">